-The pelvic floor is a web of muscles that acts as a sling, supporting your bladder, bowel and uterus.
+The pelvic floor is a web of muscles that acts as a sling, supporting your bladder, bowel, and uterus.
 It is responsible for helping you control your bladder and bowel, and also plays a role in sexual intercourse.
 Many women experience pelvic floor issues, such as incontinence, as a result of childbirth, obesity, chronic constipation, or other strains put on the pelvic floor.
 Often, a weakening of the pelvic floor causes these issues, but did you know that having a pelvic floor that is too tense can also create problems?
 Incontinence, trouble emptying your bladder, and even pain during sex can be signs of a pelvic floor that is too tense.

 Luckily, pelvic floor tension is a problem that you can do something about.
 Below are some simple exercises that may help you to relax your pelvic floor muscles.
-These can all be done in your home, discretely, and with no equipment necessary.
+These can all be done in your home, discreetly, and with no equipment necessary.

 Note: It is always recommended to consult a pelvic floor physical therapist prior to performing exercises related to the pelvic floor.
-A physical therapist can provide you with a proper diagnosis and put you on custom treatment plan just for you!
+A physical therapist can provide you with a proper diagnosis and put you on a custom treatment plan just for you!
 Find a physical therapist in your area here!